owlcoding/Swift-ColorsKit/README.md

 This repository includes a simple example application located in the `ExampleApp` directory.
 The application demonstrates the usage of various color manipulation features and color palettes provided by ColorsKit.
 You can find the application package at: `ExampleApp/Package.swift`.
 To open the example app, navigate to `ColorPalettesExample.xcodeproj` inside the `ColorPalettesExample` folder.
 The app is designed to give you a quick, hands-on overview of how to integrate ColorsKit into your own projects.

+### Running the Example App

+1. Open the `ExampleApp/ColorPalettesExample` folder in Finder and double-click `ColorPalettesExample.xcodeproj` to launch Xcode.
+2. Select the `ColorPalettesExampleApp` scheme and click **Run** to build and start the sample application.
+3. The example package also provides a command-line target named `ColorsKit_ExecutableTarget`.
+Running `swift run ColorsKit_ExecutableTarget` prints a short introduction starting with `"Hello from ColorsKit!"` describing the library and pointing you to the example app.

 ## Contributing

 Feel free to open issues or submit pull requests if you have any suggestions or improvements.